 My Special Five is not for every child.
 I don’t use it with those children who are very aware and anxious about their sounds.
 For these children, they may start avoiding using those words and, in extreme cases, may reduce the amount that they talk.

+For more ideas to help generalize speech check out this other blog post, (go here).
 Let me know what you are your favourite activities for generalizing speech sounds.